-Will proving my age or the age of my children, or using the system to give consent as a parent to my child sharing their data, cost me money?
+Will verifying my age or the age of my children, or using the network to give consent as a parent to my child sharing their data, cost me money?

-The project does not deal with the commercial arrangements for the market in these services.
-It is purely concerned with how different providers of age checks and parental consent can share those checks with one another so you do not need to repeat the full process for every website you use.
+The euCONSENT project does not deal with the way these services are paid for..
+It is purely concerned with how different providers of age checks and parental consent can share those checks with one another so you do not need to repeat the full age checking or parental consent process for every website you use.

 At present, we are unaware of any providers of either of these services who do charge consumers.
-Generally, it is the online services which are being accessed that fund the cost of these checks.
+Generally, it is the websites which are being accessed that fund the cost of these checks.

 Will it be 100% effective?